tatsumoto-ren/tatsumoto-ren.github.io/blog/donating-to-tatsumoto.md

 ## Fundraising

 Our project exists solely on the funds of subscribers.
-Since 2020, I have been working on Ajatt-Tools full time.
+Since 2020, I have been working on AJATT full time.
-Ajatt-Tools can't be sustainable if I can't buy food and pay my bills.
+AJATT cannot be sustainable if I cannot buy food and pay my bills.
 Thousands of people visit this site every day.
 If even some of them contribute `$1`, it will be a huge help for us!
 A small symbolic donation of `$1` or `$5` will not make you poorer,